notmattmoore/quantum-algorithms/README.md

   > By Cerf, Grover, Williams, 2000.
 Presents a multistage version of Grover's
   > algorithm for problems using a 'search tree' approach.
 This has applications
-  > to general CSP problems, but doesn't any of the algebraic techniques
+  > to general CSP problems, but doesn't make use of any of the algebraic
-  > developed over the past decade.
+  > techniques developed over the past decade.

 [Kitaev Shen Vyalyi book]: http://www.ams.org/books/gsm/047/
 [MMT ALV vol1]: http://people.math.sc.edu/mcnulty/alglatvar/alvi.pdf